 Health information technicians, or health informaticists, are an integral part of any healthcare team.
 They help incorporate advanced technology into patient care and facility operations, reducing errors and maximizing efficiencies.
 As technology continues to evolve, trained professionals are needed to help implement these changes.
-With an online master's in IT with a concentration in health informatics from Southern New Hampshire University, you can take advantage of these opportunities and pursue fulfilling careers in a variety of settings.
+With an online Master of Science in Information Technology with a concentration in Health Informatics from Southern New Hampshire University, you can take advantage of these opportunities and pursue fulfilling careers in a variety of settings.

 More and more, health information technology will play a dynamic role in the future of healthcare, particularly with federal legislation mandating the use of electronic medical records and health information.
 Professionals with expertise in both healthcare and information technology, including a health informatics online master’s, will be in high demand to fill upper management positions.